vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 # - Trains for 11 hours with periodic checkpoints
 # - Tracks comprehensive metrics in history.csv
 # - Generates automatic plots
-# - Saves best model based on validation F1
+# - Saves best model based on validation composite metric
 # - Can be resumed if interrupted

 # Complete integration: All advanced features combined